Sustainability and Ethics

 At A.BCH we believe that unless something is designed and communicated for circularity, then it cannot be sustainable.
 But the term "circular" is used loosely by many companies. ie. Using recycled PET in a garment and calling it circular.
 Circularity is so much more than one lifecycle for a material, and it's so much more than recycling.
 Our purpose is to act as custodians rather than a corporation, to tell it how it is and provide simple solutions to complex problems for our fellow citizens.

 We are an Australian owned business.
 We design our product in Australia and we manufacture all of our goods in Australia.
-Our raw materials come from many other countries, even our Australian knitted cotton is grown in India.
+Our raw materials also come from other countries, even our Australian knitted cotton is grown in India.
 As global citizens, we celebrate the skills, raw materials and artisanship that other countries bring to our diverse supply chain.
-While we aim to keep jobs in Australia for industries that still exist here, we’re also pleased to support our partners in other countries by importing goods to Australia such as Belgian linen, Japanese denim and Indian organic cotton.
-Of course we only choose to work with companies that align with our values.
+While we aim to keep jobs in Australia for industries that still exist here, we’re also pleased to support our partners in other countries by importing goods to Australia such as Belgian linen and Japanese organic cotton denim.
+We only choose to work with companies that align with our values and with suppliers who meet our standards on international labour.

 In order for a clothing item to be vegan, it must not contain any animal product or by-product, including in its processing, dyeing and manufacturing.
 That means garments with silk, wool or leather components can’t be vegan.
-Many of our garments are naturally vegan, and we’ll always be transparent about which of our items are not.
+A vast majority of our garments are naturally vegan, however we may choose to work with recycled or surplus wool from time to time.
+If this is the case, we will always be transparent about it so you can know exactly what's in your clothes.
+We don't work with conventional silk, leather or virgin wool.
+You can read more about the fabrics we work with (or don't) here.

 Australia is renowned for producing merino wool (thought to be the softest) and remains one of the world’s biggest wool exporters.
 Unfortunately, Australian farmers have to deal with something called flystrike, which is when flies lay eggs in the moist wrinkles and fold of the lamb's skin around the tail and breech.
 When the eggs hatch, the larvae feed off the flesh of the sheep which can be fatal if left untreated.
 Awful, right?
 Farmers have a way to ease flystrike by cutting the skin around the tail and breech to allow taught scar tissue to remain, and viola, flies don’t like to lay their eggs there.
 This “cutting” is called mulesing and on a pain level is similar to castration for the sheep.

-Mulesing has been rejected by the industry in many countries, including New Zealand, however Australia is yet to get with the program, despite promising to do so by 2010.
-There are several solutions for farmers to start making the change to cruelty free wool, the most promising is breeding out the genetic traits in sheep that flies are attracted to.
-Even with all this, the general treatment of the sheep is still an ethical concern especially during shearing.
+Mulesing has been rejected by the industry in many countries, including New Zealand, however Australia is yet to get with the program, despite promising to do so back in 2010.
+There are several solutions for farmers to avoid mulesing including breeding out the genetic traits in sheep that flies are attracted to (wrinkly bums).
+Even with all this, the general treatment of the sheep is still an ethical concern especially during shearing, male sheep are regularly slaughtered after breeding selection and the tails of sheep are almost always docked.

 What is Peace Silk?